hemant767/Public-Sockify/README.md

-This is a GROUP PROJECT
+This is a GROUP PROJECT where I worked on backend part.

 install Python Program(Anaconda)
 open anaconda prompt